 NeoGraft Hair Transplant Advantages and Disadvantages

-According to NeoGraft’s website, the system offers patients all of the benefits of follicular unit extraction while providing physicians with the added benefits of: a short learning curve, fast harvesting, consistent high quality grafts, improved reproducible outcomes, and low overhead costs per case.
+According to NeoGraft’s website, the system offers patients all of the benefits of follicular unit excision while providing physicians with the added benefits of: a short learning curve, fast harvesting, consistent high quality grafts, improved reproducible outcomes, and low overhead costs per case.

 Additional advantages to the patient over manual FUE are also said to include the ability to harvest and transplant more grafts safely, reduced torsional forces on the grafts during extraction. and lower cost.